 Installation is easy using either the vehicle seat belt or the lower LATCH strap.
 The LATCH strap is attached to the left side of the carseat with a metal bar, so it will never get tangled in the harness straps.
+The LATCH adjuster is stiff, so I prefer the seat belt for installation.
 As always with any forward-facing installation, don’t forget to use the top tether regardless of whether you install the Contender using the seat belt or LATCH strap.

 To recline the Contender, there’s a flip foot on the bottom of the seat with an orange and blue sticker.
 For rear-facing, flip the foot forward and match the blue stickers up.
 If you need more recline to get the ball in the zone for your rear-facer, you can use pool noodles or a tightly rolled towel.
 For forward-facing, flip the foot backward and match the orange stickers up.
 It’s as easy as that!

 Center LATCH Installations with Non-Standard Spacing:

 Graco allows LATCH installation in the center seating position if the vehicle manufacturer allows it and the LATCH anchor bars are spaced at least 11” apart.

 Graco has determined that the Contender CAN be installed with inflatable seat belts found in some Ford Motor Company vehicles.
 Other types of inflatable seat belts are still incompatible for use with the Contender.